botiboti/apigyak/README.md

 # API example in Elm

 Simple API example for SpaceX missions.
+All the code resides in src/SpaceX.elm